 This How-to guide covers all that you need to know about restoring a Microsoft Exchange Server Database backup to alternate location.

 Please see How to Restore a Microsoft Exchange Server Database to original location if you are restoring to the same Exchange Machine, replacing the entire Exchange Database.

 The following method restores the Exchange Mailbox Database, stored in a NovaBACKUP backup set, to a separate location than the live Exchange Database.
 You can then use NovaBACKUP Granular Restore to restore individual items as needed.

-Make sure that Microsoft Exchange is up to date with the latest service pack and cumulative updates performed, normally Service Packs must be manually downloaded and applied so keep that in mind.
+Make sure that Microsoft Exchange is up to date with the latest service pack and cumulative updates performed, Service Packs are normally downloaded and applied manually, so keep that in mind.
 There is a website that we utilize and recommend client’s use at the address here: https://eightwone.com/references/versions-builds-dates/.
 This website reliable shows the latest versions of Exchange to be able to see all the release dates and direct downloads to the Service Packs and Cumulative Updates available for Exchange.

-The Restore to original location is a Full restore – This recovery method is used when the whole storage group (databases and log files) must be restored from an Exchange backup.
-If you wish to restore an individual mailbox or message, please refer to Granular Restore of Single Mailbox Items using the NovaBACKUP Granular Restore application.
+The Restore to original location is always a Full restore – This recovery method is used when the whole storage group (databases and log files) must be restored from an Exchange backup.
+If you wish to restore an individual mailbox or message, please refer to [Demonstration] Granular Restore for Microsoft Exchange (Video) using the NovaBACKUP Granular Restore application.